J-Sanderson/100-days-of-code/log.md

 ### Day 101: September 21, 2017

 **Today's Progress:** Started on the file metadata service, the last of the API challenges.
 Set up a basic front page - this challenge will be different as the front page will play a large role rather than just being a landing page.
 I will need to set up a form and allow the user to upload a file.
 FCC's instructions reccomend [Multer](https://www.npmjs.com/package/multer) for handling this part.
+Doing some reading up on how to use it.

 **Thoughts:** The API challenges went faster than I thought.
 I think a lot of that is because I was doing this challenge throughout, as opposed to the front end challenges where for the earlier stages I wasn't doing anythng to a schedule.

+This one is difficult.
+I'm seeing a lot of people compare it to the timestamp service but I still feel like I'm not understanding everything.
+It'll probably make more sense later.

 ### Day 100: September 20, 2017